 VideoRays can conduct visual inspections on their own or serve as a pre-dive analytical survey to identify problem areas and test for corrosion or hazardous materials before divers are deployed to perform maintenance.

 Besides capturing still images and video of the intake, the VideoRay ROV can collect other essential data such as water temperature and entrainment count.
 The ROV can also work in tandem with human divers during repairs, providing crew members above deck with real-time data and imagery that can help them monitor and guide divers to specific problem areas.
-Operators can instantly save these images and data in familiar formats to the ROV's computer or an external hard drive, streamlining compliance reporting and providing an accessible archive for quick reference to previous inspections
+Operators can instantly save these images and data in familiar formats to the ROV's computer or an external hard drive, streamlining compliance reporting and providing an accessible archive for quick reference to previous inspections.

 Vessel Hull Inspection - UWILD

 In addition to its abilities in tank inspections, the VideoRay ROV is an exceptional solution for UWILD (Underwater Inspection in Lieu of Dry-dock) applications.
-Its powerful thrusters, stability through the hull crawling attachment, and wide range of sonar options combined with an experienced operator working with a classification society inspector and USCG representative on deck, a VideoRay can complete a vessel inspection in less than two hours, saving time, money, and allows efficient scheduling of ships.
+Its powerful thrusters, stability through the hull crawling attachment, and wide range or sonar options combined with an experienced operator working with a classification society inspector and USCG representative on deck, a VideoRay can complete a vessel inspection in less than two hours, saving time, money, and allowing efficient scheduling of ships.

 UWILD inspections can be completed offshore in clearer water or in lower visibility port environments with imaging sonar options.
-Either way, the VideoRay Pro 4 offers a rapid, portable, and cost-effective solution to UWILD inspection needs and can usually be completed with one operator.

 RECOMMENDED OFFSHORE SHIPPING ROV SYSTEMS »